devbisme/skidl/docs/index.md

 This is useful in a KiCad environment where the XML file is used as the input to BOM-generation tools.

+If you're designing with KiCad and want to skip some steps, you can go from SKiDL directly to a PCB using the `generate_pcb()` function.
+This will output a `.kicad_pcb` file that you can open in PCBNEW without having to import the netlist.
+But you will need to have KiCad installed since this option uses its `pcbnew` Python library when building the PCB.

 # Going Deeper